RiverHillbug/GW2_Legendaries/README.md

 This is still a work in progress, I will be adding UI/UX improvements and possibly more features in the future!

 ![GW2_Legendaries](https://github.com/milamoonflower/GW2_Legendaries/assets/55928191/8e45120a-c748-4723-8bab-56d8944a55ba)

+For more info about the Guild Wars 2 API go to https://wiki.guildwars2.com/wiki/API:Main